ePassport Reading SDK source code software

 SAK and UID in this example are masked and they can have any arbitrary value. ePassports will be always be recognized like DL_GENERIC_ISO14443_4 tag type.

 EF.COM has been successfully read.
-File length is ?? bytes
+The file length is ?? bytes

 Raw data: 60 xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx xx …